 The Brule River Barn is located in Douglas County, Wisconsin.
-You can obtain your marriage license through the Douglas County Clerk's office by making an appointment Monday-Friday from 8am to 4pm.
-Certificates are $100 and have a 5-day waiting period (not including the day of application) and are good for 30 days after the waiting period is up.
+You can obtain your marriage license through the Douglas County Clerk's office in Superior, WI by making an appointment Monday-Friday from 8am to 4pm.
+Certificates are $100 and have a 5-day waiting period (not including the day of application).
+They are good for 30 days after the waiting period is up.

 Even if you're a resident of another state, you need to get your license in Wisconsin to make the ceremony valid.

 The Brule River Barn is open for weddings and other large events from Memorial Day weekend to the first weekend in October.
 Outside this time frame, it's too cold to use our unheated Barn and the flowers can't put out their best.
 Depending on the nature of the event (like senior photo shoots), we may be open to extending those dates.